Pubs and drinking culture in the United Kingdom, English, Northern Irish, Scottish and Welsh

 Lager is a pale beer, usually carbonated and served refrigerated, it is what beer is like in much of the rest of the world.
 Pubs will nearly always have at least one mass produced draught lager that will be the same in any part of the country, it will often also be the cheapest beer in that pub, there may also be alternative more premium lagers on draught, though again they will be mass produced and again the same wherever you are, which you may see as a good thing.
 Other premium lagers will be available in bottles, often from across the world.
 To me as someone who is not a lager drinker, they mainly taste much of a muchness and not very strongly of much at all which is why I'm not a lager drinker.
 It's a good place to start though if you're not used to drinking beer, most young adults who start drinking in Britain start on lager.

-About half of all the beer drunk in Britain is lager, there is currently somewhat of a move away from lager towards more traditional ales and "craft beers", which is what beer used to be, brewed on the premises in individual pubs or in the local town for limited distribution.
+About half of all the beer drunk in Britain is lager, there is currently somewhat of a move away from this towards more traditional ales and "craft beers", which is what beer used to be, brewed on the premises in individual pubs or the local town for limited distribution.

 Stout is nearly always available, more often than not as Guinness which is far better on tap than it is tinned or bottled.
 For my money it is the best of the mass produced beers that are widely available, I know people who aren't particular fans of beer who will drink this when in a pub with friends as much as anything for its predictability.
 I will choose it if there is nothing else that particularly interests me at the bar in restaurants or hotels with a limited choice.
 It is quite heavy though and not a great accompaniment to food.

 Beers will usually have the alcoholic strength marked on the tap, if they don't you can ask.
-They are typically from 3% to 6%, this can be useful if you aren't used to drinking and/or feel you won't be able to keep up with your companions, pick a less strong beer and stick to that, alternatively choose a stronger one and don't have so much of it, though this may be less easy to do - see the section on rounds.
+They are typically from 3% to 6%, this can be useful if you aren't used to drinking and/or feel you won't be able to keep up with your companions, pick a less strong beer and stick to that.

-It is normal to drink beer by the pint (568ml), you can also buy by the half pint which can be good for trying a range of beers though is generally an unusual order.
+It is normal to drink beer by the pint (568ml), you can also buy it by the half pint which can be good for trying a range of beers, if you don't specify, you will automatically get a pint.

 Wine is almost always available by the glass in pubs.
-In many pubs though, hardly anyone drinks it which means it will often be of dubious quality and the opened bottle may have sat around for some time.
-I suggest you avoid wine unless in a wine bar, in a pub where it features as more than just a couple of bottles behind the bar or you are buying whole bottles, with a meal for instance.
+In many pubs though, hardly anyone drinks it which means it may be of dubious quality and the opened bottle may have sat around for some time.
+I suggest you avoid wine b the glass unless in a wine bar or in a pub where it features as more than just a couple of bottles behind the bar.

 Spirits are available in variety along with a range of mixers.
 There is usually also a range of whiskies which may become very numerous in Scottish pubs and bars, it is always called whisky and never "scotch" unless you want to sound like a tourist.
 Gin has become more popular again recently with greater variety and availability, a pre-meal gin and tonic (G&T) is an old and admirable British tradition.
 Cocktails are not usually ordered in pubs unless they have a specific menu for them, even if the ingredients are all behind the bar, though if it is quiet, they will probably be happy to oblige.